Dre Campbell Farm

 One of the simplest and cheapest home remedies for whiteflies is to vacuum them away.

 Using a small hand-held vacuum cleaner, you can suck them up from under leaves and on plant stems.
-Afterwards, empty the contents of the vacuum bag into a sealed plastic bag and throw it well away from the home and garden.
+Then, empty the vacuum bag into a sealed plastic bag.
+Throw it away from the home and garden.

 3. Soap and Water

-Soap spray is also among the inexpensive whitefly home remedies for your vegetable garden.
+Soap spray is also a cheap home remedy for whiteflies in your vegetable garden.

-Make a DIY white fly control spray by mixing 4 tablespoons of organic liquid soap with 1 gallon of water.
+Mix 4 tablespoons of organic liquid soap with 1 gallon of water to make a DIY whitefly spray.
 You can also use a mild dishwashing liquid if you do not have organic soap.

 Use the solution to mist your plants thoroughly.
 The soapy water will kill whiteflies.

-Spray in the evening and repeat every few days until the insect infestation is gone entirely.
+Spray in the evening and repeat every few days until the insect infestation is gone.

 4. Sticky Traps

 When used properly, these can be effective deterrents.
-Yellow sticky traps appear to be the most attractive color for capturing white flies in the house and on garden plants.
+Yellow sticky traps are the most attractive color for capturing whiteflies in the house and on garden plants.

 Hang the traps near plants and in the greenhouse.
 After getting trapped, the pests will become immobilized and eventually die.